secure-software-engineering/neck/README.md

 ## How to Build the Project?

+### Prerequisites:

-Prerequisites: please perform the one-time check out of Git submodules before building the project:
+Please perform the one-time check out of Git submodules before building the project:

 ```
 $ git submodule init